mmhai202/uav_simulation/README.md

 # UAV Simulation

 ## Project Overview
-This project simulates a UAV with ROS 2 through PX4 using C++.
-It offers two main capabilities: manual control and offboard control (automatic control).
+This project delivers a C++-based UAV simulation framework using ROS 2 and PX4, featuring two core modes of operation: interactive manual control and fully autonomous offboard control.
+The project is intended to provide a foundational solution and platform that enables researchers to quickly and professionally engage with and implement complex UAV algorithms.

 ## Project setup